yaroslavros/draft-masque-reverse-connect/draft-rosomakho-masque-reverse-connect.md

 * The :authority pseudo-header field SHALL contain the authority of the proxy.
 * The :path and :scheme pseudo-header fields SHALL contain the path and scheme of the request URI derived from the Accepting Connection URI template for the proxy.

 A request that does not match the above restrictions is considered malformed.
-A proxy server recieving a malformed request MUST respond with an error and SHOULD use the 400 (Bad Request) status code.
+A proxy server receiving a malformed request MUST respond with an error and SHOULD use the 400 (Bad Request) status code.
 If `request_id` template variable is not matching an outstanding connection request for given client, proxy server MUST respond with an error and SHOULD use the 404 (Not Found) status code.

 The proxy SHALL indicate a successful response by replying with the following requirements: